working-group-two/engineering-blog/pages/blog/_posts/2020-10-01-what-is-short-messages.md

 current network.
 It stands for "Mobile Originating Forward Short Message" meaning it started from your (mobile-)phone.

+The *SMSC* then asks the recipients HLR about the routing details for the *SMS*.
+It does so by sending another *MAP* message of type `sendRoutingInfoForSM` requesting the location of the recipients *MSC* or *SGSN*, or both.

 The *SMSC* then sends another packet, this time a `MT-Forward-SM`, towards the *MSC* in the recipients network.
 In this case *MT* stands for Mobile Terminated, meaning it goes towards the recipients phone.